If you’ve been a bit distracted by the relentless pace of the change in online marketing, you may have missed all of the buzz about Content Marketing.

 What’s more, advocates and a growing number of organizations are now onboard with the idea that any brand can become a continuous publisher of content that their prospects and customers will find relevant and valuable.

-But before you drink the Kool-aid, fire your agency and set out to meet the new requirement to add “publisher” to your title and responsibilities, let’s step back a moment and consider what success in this emerging discipline might actually take.
+But before you drink the Kool-aid, fire your agency and set out to meet the new requirement to add “publisher” and “media expert” to your title and responsibilities, let’s step back a moment and consider what success in this emerging discipline might actually take.

 First, what’s Content Marketing?